websockets/utf-8-validate/README.md

 ## API

-The module exports a single function which takes one argument.
+The module exports a single function that takes one argument.
+To maximize performance, the argument is not validated.
+It is the caller's responsibility to ensure that it is correct.

 ### `isValidUTF8(buffer)`